ash-teach/dgl-204/docs/dgl204-2023fa/week-05.md

 ### To access the programming challenges:
 1. Log into GitHub with your chosen account.
-2. [Click here]() to accept the assignment from GitHub Classroom.
+2. [Click here](https://classroom.github.com/a/qp0wyfN_) to accept the assignment from GitHub Classroom.
 3. Once the assignment has been generated you may clone it locally to your harddrive.
 4. Follow the directions in the programming challenge `README.md` file to complete the assignment.

-## Recommended practice exercises
-The following exercises are highly recommended as practice problems to get you oriented to using Kotlin.